 "If you take it seriously you just get depressed all the time."

-If you look past the ax-wielding zombies, exploding heads, creepy crawlies, and collegiate tomfoolery, Night of the Creeps is about the bromance between a crippled gay kid, J.C., and the second Rusty from the National Lampoon Vacation movies (wearing lots of makeup for some reason).
+If you look past the ax-wielding zombies, the exploding heads, the creepy crawlies, and the overall collegiate tomfoolery, Night of the Creeps is about the bromance between a crippled gay kid named J.C. and the second Rusty from the National Lampoon Vacation movies (wearing lots of makeup for some reason).

-What makes Night of the Creeps so absolutely transcendent is the handling of this relationship between Rusty and J.C..
-Never played for laughs, never playing for "gay panic", this movie is unafraid to explore platonic love between besties with complete sincerity.
+What makes Night of the Creeps so absolutely transcendent is its handling of this relationship between Rusty and J.C..
+Never played for laughs, never playing for "gay panic," this movie is unafraid to explore platonic love between besties with complete sincerity.
 The performance of Steve Marshall as J.C. transcends genre and should be commended for giving this quirky b-movie a heart and soul.

-Please note: Allan Kayser doused himself in gallons of peroxide to play the film's antagonist.
-If you aren't familiar with Allan's seminal work as "Bubba" in Mama's Family, get way into it!
+Please note: Allan Kayser doused himself in buckets of peroxide to play the film's antagonist.
+If you aren't familiar with Allan's semen-al work as "Bubba" in Mama's Family, learn history!